QuantEcon/lecture-python-programming.myst/lectures/functions.md

 ## Advanced Exercises

-In the following exercises, we will use more advanced syntax such as {any}`list comprehension <list_comprehensions>` to test our solutions against a list of inputs.
+In the following exercises, we will write recursive functions together.

+We will use more advanced syntaxes such as {any}`list comprehensions <list_comprehensions>` to test our solutions against a list of inputs.

 If you are unfamiliar with these concepts, feel free to come back later.